hydraulic-software/conveyor/guidebook/docs/outputs.md

     * Zips containing separate Intel and ARM .app folders.
 They'll be signed and notarized if credentials were supplied.
     * Two `appcast.rss` files, one for each CPU architecture.
 These control updates.
 * For Windows:
     * An MSIX package and `.appinstaller` XML file.
-The latter can be opened on any Windows 10/11 install and will trigger the built-in "App Installer" app.
-That in turn will download the parts of the MSIX file that the user's system needs, and then install the package.
 The `.appinstaller` file is what's checked to find updates, and it contains its own URL so you can open it from any location (i.e. a download), and it will still work.
+    * An EXE file.
+This is a small program that requests Windows to install the MSIX file using the built-in software update mechanism, and renders a progress bar whilst Windows does so.
+Although the `.appinstaller` file can be opened directly to get the same results, using a custom Win32 program is more reliable.
     * A plain zip file (which doesn't auto update).
 * A `download.html` file that auto-detects the user's operating system and CPU when possible.
 * If you are self-signing, you'll also have: